-Profit for the last quarter is attributable to an increase in the fair value of the Company's warrant investments.
+The loss in the fourth quarter of 2012 is mainly due to a decline in fair value of the Company's marketable securities and the write-down of the receivable from DDI.
+Profit for the third quarter of 2012 is attributable to an increase in the fair value of the Company's warrant liability.
 Losses for the three quarters prior to that are attributable mainly to adjustments resulting from the period end revaluation of the warrant investments, ongoing general and administrative expenses, which were consistent with previous quarters and stock compensation costs.